 Spread out your supplies.
 Moving efficiently will increase the likelihood that your papers will turn out well, so you’ll want everthing prepared and within reach.
 No need to rush, but the following took me about 5 minutes.

-1. Pour a few stripes of one color of nail polish in the water.
+1. First, don’t overthink this!
+It’s easier than it looks, I promise.
+Pour a few stripes of one color of nail polish in the water.
 Pour a few more of a different color.
 Continue with all of the colors your want to use.
 Have fun with it!
 Don’t try to purposefully draw anything– just let the water swirl.

 2. Use the toothpick to swirl a few lines through the polish.